pjagiello/capistrano-rsync/README.md

 --------------|---------|------------
 repo_url      | `.` | The path or URL to a Git repository to clone from.
 branch        | `master` | The Git branch to checkout.
-rsync_stage   | `tmp/deploy` | Path where to clone your repository for staging, checkouting and rsyncing.
+build_dir   | `tmp/deploy` | Path where to clone your repository for staging, checkouting and rsyncing.
 Can be both relative or absolute. rsync_cache   | `shared/deploy` | Path where to cache your repository on the server to avoid rsyncing from scratch each time.
 Can be both relative or absolute.<br> Set to `nil` if you want to disable the cache. rsync_options | `[]` | Array of options to pass to `rsync`.